 - The Marinade:

 - 1/2 cup olive oil

 - 5 heaping teaspoons of dried oregano, plus more for potato seasoning

 - 1/2 teaspoon crushed red pepper flakes

-Drain water out of potatoes and drizzle about 1/4 cup or less olive oil over them.
-Lightly season them with salt, pepper and some dried oregano.
+- Drain the water out of potatoes and drizzle about 1/4 cup or less olive oil over them.
+Lightly season them with salt, pepper, and some dried oregano.
 Add the potatoes to the roasting pan with the lamb and bake covered for an hour.